explosion/thinc/website/README.md

 #### `<tt>` Type annotation

-Should be used for Python type annotations like `bool`, `Optional[int]` or `Model[Array, Array]`.
+Should be used for Python type annotations like `bool`, `Optional[int]` or `Model[ArrayXd, ArrayXd]`.
 Similar to regular inline code but will highlight the elements and link the types if available.
 See [`type-links.js`](src/type-links.js) for the type to link mapping.